Top Links & Referrers

 Top Links

-The Top Links section ranks every clickable element on your pages by the number of clicks it received during the selected time period.
-This gives you a clear picture of what your visitors find most interesting and which calls-to-action are performing best.
+The Top Links section ranks every clickable element on your pages by click count during the selected period.

-- Link title -- The display text or label of the link as it appears on your page.
-This could be a link block title, a product name, a booking button label, or any other clickable element.
+- Link title -- The display text of the link as it appears on your page (link block title, product name, booking button, etc.).

-- Click count -- The total number of times visitors clicked on that specific link during the selected time period.
+- Click count -- Total clicks on that link during the selected period.

 Top links list showing link titles ranked by click count with pagination controls